rm511130/PCF4CAS/manage-cluster.md

 We are going to need three terminal sessions with kubectl access to our cluster `one`:

-1. Let's spin up a pod using an Ubuntu image and then access it via a command line prompt:
+1. Let's spin up a pod using an Ubuntu image in a `development` namespace, and then access it via a command line prompt:

 ```
 kubectl config current-context